OpenMDM/OpenMDM/README.md

 # OpenMDM Project

 OpenMDM Project is an Open-Source Mobile Device Management project, initially developed to support iOS devices, but built in order to be easily extended with multiple device types.
-Language : Python 3.4.2 min
+Language : Python 3.4.2 and >
 Authentication : LDAP3
 Storage : MongoDB